Financial-Times/dotcom-reliability-kit/docs/design.md

 We make two language decisions in this project:

-  1. We use JavaScript rather than TypeScript
+  1. We author code in TypeScript (as of 2026, we previously authored JavaScript)

   2. We use Native ES Modules (as of 2026, we previously published CommonJS modules)

-The combination of the above allows us to work on and publish the packages in this monorepo without needing a build step.
-This means that the code we write is exactly the same as the code run inside our applications.

-### JavaScript
+### TypeScript

 In terms of TypeScript, the key benefits are having type safety and type hinting in your editor.
-We can achieve both of these without writing TypeScript.
-Using [JavaScript with JSDoc comments to document types](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html), VSCode (used by the majority of our engineers) offers the same level of type hinting as it does with TypeScript.
-It's also possible to run the TypeScript type checker against JavaScript code to verify that everything is type safe (e.g. using `tsc --checkJS`).

-In order to be useful for TypeScript projects, we do still need to publish our modules with TypeScript type declaration files (`.d.ts`).
+We previously used [JavaScript with JSDoc comments to document types](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html) however support is lacking and we decided to move to using TypeScript with a build step in 2026.

 ### Native ES Modules